This Guide to Reclaiming Pleasurable Sex: Dyspareunia & Beyond is brought to you by Rebellious Magazine for Women with support from:

 Sexual Pain and Discomfort is Extremely Common

-Chronic pain or discomfort during sex is common — it’s just not commonly talked about.
+Chronic discomfort or pain during intercourse is common — it’s just not commonly talked about.

 Nearly three out of four people with vulvas will experience pain during intercourse at some time during their lives, according to The American College of Obstetricians and Gynecologists.